Talent Management

 Organizations should consult with their legal team, especially the first time building a voluntary separation package.
 While businesses may be well versed in the potential risks associated with involuntary workforce reduction events, there will be new risks to consider with voluntary reductions in force.
 Make sure you set a clear timeline and outline a voluntary separation plan to execute the workforce reduction.
 Once the plan is in place, be clear in communicating to employees why you are doing this, who is included, and what to expect during the process.

-In addition, managing voluntary events is done much more efficiently when utilizing offboarding software.
+In addition, managing voluntary events is done much more efficiently when utilizing offboarding software like Transition Manager.
 These platforms can help support during all phases of the voluntary separation including identifying the population it will be made available to, putting together the voluntary separation package, identifying the process for offer acceptance, and managing the employee offboarding process.
 Some platforms even include Assessor workflows to allow line managers and other stakeholders with knowledge of the separation plan to flag employees critical to the business before voluntary offers are communicated.

 The Pros